mazshuky/COMP2042-Developing-Maintainable-Software/readme.md

+# Features Not Implemented
+Identify any features that you were unable to implement and provide a clear explanation for why they were left out.
+- mute sound button

 # New Java Classes
 ## [MainMenu.java]
 The `MainMenu` class represents the game's main menu, serving as the entry point where players can either start the game